 An incisional gum biopsy is the most common method of gum biopsy.
-In this procedure, your doctor will remove a piece of the suspicious tissue and another of the nearby healthy tissue.
+Your doctor will remove a portion of suspicious tissue and examine it under a microscope.

-If the test results show any suspicious growth or cancer, your doctor will likely do an incisional or percutaneous biopsy to confirm a diagnosis.
+If the test results show any suspicious or abnormal cells or cancer, your doctor will likely do an incisional or percutaneous biopsy to confirm a diagnosis.

 - a sore or lesion on your gum that lasts longer than two weeks

 - a white or red patch on your gum

 - ulcers on your gum

 - swelling of your gum that doesn’t go away

 - changes in your gums that cause loose teeth or dentures

 The information from the gum biopsy, along with the findings of imaging tests, can help your doctor diagnose gum cancer as early as possible.
 An earlier diagnosis means less scarring from removal of tumors and a higher rate of survival.

 Typically, you don’t have to do much to prepare for a gum biopsy.